kellydong01/Project1-C323/README.md

 # Calculator

 A basic android calculator app that semi-replicates the defaul iPhone calculator app.
+It now has extended functionality and has a landscape version of the app.

 ## Functionality

 The following **required** functionality is completed:

 * [ ] User can do addition, substraction, multiplication, and division.
 * [ ] User can type digits onto the view at the top.
 * [ ] User can find percentages, add decimals, and change signs of a number.
 * [ ] User can clear the calculator.
+* [ ] User can rotate the calculator for additional functionalities.

 ## Video Walkthrough